The Prime Minister said it would be "completely wrong" for bank bosses to leave in the wake of scandal with "vast payouts".

-Labour's former city minister, Paul Myners, has warned that former chief executive Mr Diamond could depart the bank with up to £30 million.
+Labour's former city minister, Paul Myners, has warned former chief executive Mr Diamond could depart the bank with up to £30 million.
 A reported almost £20m of unvested – or provisional shares –have been awarded over recent years to Mr Diamond, who earned around £18m last year alone.
 However, Mr Diamond appeared to resist calls to give up his payout yesterday.